RafaelBroseghini/site/content/posts/op-viper.md

 As with any application, I needed to configure it with a variety of settings.
 Some could be public and fixed, others were sensitive and needed to be stored securely.

 The common approach is to bring environment variables into the application using some process.
-Maybe a `.env` file, bash scripts, etc. When it comes to remote deployment your process might actually look slightly different.
+Maybe a `.env` file, bash scripts, etc. When it comes to remote deployment, your process might actually look slightly different.
 You might have a CI/CD pipeline that takes care of setting the environment variables or a secret management solution that injects them into your deployment.

 I have used a combination of both approaches over the years.
 They work fine and follow the 12 factor app principles.
 Great!

-For the sake of velocity, I wanted to find a way to store my configuration homogeneously across environments while still being able to manage them securely.
+For the sake of velocity, I wanted to find a way to store my configuration consistently across environments while still being able to manage them securely.

 ## Enter 1Password